 The last time I made a video is about how to create a B&W architecture fine art photography in 5 minutes is just a teaser (You don’t actually believe it would be that easy, right?).
 But it’s still shown at least 1/3 of my post-processing method.
 But this time I’m gonna show you my complete workflow, from the photo imported to the finished result, in video nonetheless.
 This is a black and white architecture fine art photography post-processing workflow video.

 Black and White Architecture Fine Art Photography Post-Processing Workflow Video

-Before I begin, let me tell you that this is a fine art photography, a very subjective photo genre that unique only to one photographer, ME.
+Before I begin, let me tell you that this is fine art photography, a very subjective photo genre that is unique only to one photographer, ME.
 I don’t know if other people do it in the same way or not (never know, since I develop this method on my own), except for selection.
 I just want you to understand that at least.

 And hereafter post-processing:

 So here is the outline of this video, in case you want to know what I did in this video: